6 Best Day Trips to Pompeii from Sorrento

 Ruins of Pompeii| ©Hellotickets

-A ticket that avoids queues at the entrance is an incentive for any visit and Pompeii is no exception.
-You will enjoy the convenience of a shuttle bus that will drop you off just a few meters from the entrance.
-At every moment, an expert guide will lead you through the excavations.
+A ticket that avoids the queues at the entrance is an incentive for any visit, and Pompeii is no exception.
+You will enjoy the comfort of a bus that will drop you off a few meters from the entrance.
+An expert guide will accompany you throughout the excavations.

 Before being destroyed by the eruption of Vesuvius, Pompeii was an important agricultural and commercial center.
-Founded in the 8th century by the Osci, an Italic population, it was first conquered by the Greeks and then by the Etruscans and Samnites.
-Finally, the Romans took it over around the 3rd century BC.
+Founded in the 8th century by the Osci, an Italic people, it was conquered first by the Greeks and then by the Etruscans and Samnites.
+Finally, the Romans took control of it around the 3rd century BC.

-Attracted by the beauty of the place, Roman aristocrats built summer residences and one of the most famous is the House of the Faun.
-It is huge and the best preserved mosaics have been transferred to the Archaeological Museum of Naples.
-Keep it in mind if you are looking for what to see and do in Naples.
+Attracted by the beauty of the place, Roman aristocrats built summer residences, one of the most famous being the House of the Faun.
+It is enormous, and the best-preserved mosaics have been moved to the Archaeological Museum of Naples.
+Keep this in mind if you are looking for things to see and do in Naples.

-Typically, these routes include attractions such as the Macellum (a monumental market where food was sold), the Stabian Baths and the House of Menander, a typical patrician residence.
-Its frescoes portray scenes from the Iliads and Odyssey while the lower area housed a private baths.
+These routes usually include attractions such as the Macellum (a monumental market where food was sold), the Stabian Baths, and the House of Menander, a typical patrician residence.
+Its frescoes depict scenes from the Iliad and the Odyssey, while the lower area housed private baths.

-• Recommended for those who want to visit Pompeii without complications or queues at the entrance.
+• Recommended for those who want to visit Pompeii without complications or queuing at the entrance.

 2. Express tour of Pompeii